cindyke124/Todo-List/README.md

 ## Overview

-"Todo List" is an event scheduler where users can add and view their events, including title, description, due date and status (new, in progress or completed).
+"Todo List" is an event scheduler where users can add and view their events, including title, description, due date, and status (new, in progress, or done).

 ## Dependencies